 Applicant Selection Criteria

 The following list of criteria will be reviewed to determine whether Applicant Families qualify for admission.
 All applicants shall be screened in accordance with HUD’s regulations and sound management practices.
-During screening, CCHA requires applicants to demonstrate ability to comply with the essential provisions of the lease: 24 CFR§ 960.202 – 205
+During screening, HACC requires applicants to demonstrate ability to comply with the essential provisions of the lease: 24 CFR§ 960.202 – 205

 to pay rent and other charges (e.g., utility bills) as required by the lease in a timely manner.